dom-kufel/dom-s-kufel.github.io/outreach/2023-01-29-knot_theory_intro.md

 <p>Second, what does "the simplest possible form of the knot" mean?
 I claim it means that it corresponds to the alternating knot.
 An alternating knot is the one where, if one followed the thread on the knot diagram, she would see over-crossing, followed by under-crossing, followed by over-crossing, followed by ... - you get the "alternating" pattern.</p>

 <p>Convince yourself that alternating knot cannot be further simplify.
 Are there any exceptions to this?</p>

+Equipped with these two points we can proceed to the algorithm.
+The algorithm consists of iterative application of three basic disentangling moves, known as Reideimeister moves, and presented in Fig. 3 below:

  <!-- <div class="row">